-Earthquake Proof Your Home
+Earthquake Safety For Your Home

 For many of us living in California, thoughts of “The Big One” linger in our minds.
 Even more so today.
 How many earthquakes in the past seven days alone have you read about?

-Also, I can't help but wonder about all the people affected after two significant earthquakes struck Mexico in a ten-day period.
+Also, I can’t help but wonder about all the people affected by two significant earthquakes struck Mexico in a ten-day period.
 The first one, measuring at 8.2, was the most powerful Mexican quake in a century.
 The second one, a 7.1 magnitude earthquake, toppled buildings in the nation’s capital of Mexico City, killing many and destroying hundreds of buildings, including many residential homes.

 Here are some quick earthquake statistics on the Mexico earthquakes.
 According to earthquake com, the 8.2 quake generated four times the energy of the 1906 San Francisco earthquake, which measured at a 7.8 on the scale.
 Southern California has not endured an earthquake greater than a 7.3 since 1857.

 In recent years, as the concern of stronger earthquakes to come has grown, city and county officials continue to enact more stringent building standards.
 For example, many buildings are now required to meet the new safety guidelines.
 For many years, these were only “soft requirements.”
 Specifically, in the city of Los Angeles, pre-1978 buildings must meet the city’s building code for earthquake retrofitting.

 These much more demanding building codes have led to a surge in retrofitting.
 But how does this relate to us, the everyday homeowner?
 To start, you can earthquake proof your home.

 So, what exactly can you do to protect what may be your single biggest investment?
 There is quite a bit.
 Here are five retrofits that will better prepare your home to withstand an earthquake: